 Wool sucking may be a result of a cat being weaned too early and takes to this as a self-soothing mechanism.

 It is possible there is a genetic component as pica and wool sucking are seen most often in Siamese cats.

 Is pica dangerous to cats?

 If your cat is chewing clothing, remove this from your cat’s reach.
-Make sure clothing is put away in cupboards and drawers where you cat can’t access them.
+Put clothes away in cupboards or drawers so your cat can’t access them.

 If the targeted item is something you can’t put away easily, such as electrical cords it may be necessary to paint them with something to deter your cat from chewing them, such as bitter apple or Tabasco sauce.

-Reducing stress.
-The onset of this behaviour is sometimes triggered by stress.
-It has been mentioned that pica often occurs in adolescence and may begin when a cat moves into a new home.
+Stress can sometimes trigger pica.
+Pica often occurs in adolescence and can also begin when a cat moves into a new home.
 Therefore time spent with the cat ensuring it is in as stress-free an environment as possible may help.
 This includes introducing your new cats to other pets in the household slowly.

-Reducing boredom.
 The more time your cat is entertained, the less time it has to engage in inappropriate behaviours such as pica.
-You can try hiding more cat-friendly morsels around the home for your cat to discover.
+Hide cat-friendly treats around the home for your cat to discover.
 A supply of interactive cat toys and a high cat tree close to a window where your cat can watch the outside world.